Africa Prosperity Network to hold international symposium on advancing interoperability in Africa

 “AfCFTA will not happen if we don’t integrate [Africa’s] payment systems.
 The only way AfCFTA will happen, the only way African Union (AU) will happen, is when people are doing business together,” Dr Kenneth Ashigbey said.

-“Africa is leading the mobile money conversation, so if we really would want to integrate and get businesses happening, the place to do it is to make sure that we are interoperable and to do it on the fintech platform using mobile money as a base and allowing our fintech to also be able to operate on that”, Dr Ashigbey added.
+“Africa is leading the mobile money conversation, so if we really would want to integrate and get businesses happening, the place to do it is to make sure that we are interoperable and to do it on the fintech platform using mobile money as a base and allowing our fintech also to be able to operate on that”, Dr Ashigbey added.

 Erasing the borders